aheber/tree-sitter-sfapex/nvim-treesitter-setup.md

 # Use parsers and queries in nvim-treesitter plugin

-The Apex, SOQL, and SOSL parsers in this repo are alredy part of [nvim-treesitter repository](https://github.com/nvim-treesitter/nvim-treesitter).
+The Apex, SOQL, SOSL, and SFLog parsers in this repo are already part of [nvim-treesitter repository](https://github.com/nvim-treesitter/nvim-treesitter).
 Any parser new version in this repo is automatically syned in nvim-treesitter.